silviamaggi/smd-com/_posts/2021-02-16-culture-and-design-books.md

   - social media
   - book
 description: "Here are the culture and design books I'm reading.
 Some are ideal if you're a designer, others are either very interesting or funny — or both — for anyone."
+excerpt: 'As a child, I always had books with me.
+I loved losing myself into good stories, to the point it hurt when they finished.
+In later years, my attention span became ridiculously short.'
 featimage: true
 featimage-alt: "Books lined up with and the writing Recommended reads by Silvia Maggi"
 featimage-class: 'u-featured'